torinos-yt/VVVVAlembic/README.md

 It supports quad porigon and n-gons by triangulating when importing, but it is recommended to import a triangles only mesh.

-Tested only .abc File by Houdini .
+Tested only .abc File by Houdini.

 ## Installation
 puts release package or built whole source repository in VVVV packs folder.